What products do you certify?

 Yes, but we’re confident you’ll find our rates to be highly competitive compared to other credible Non-GMO certifications!
-Our charges include a one-time application fee of $81, with an annual audit fee of $550.
+Our charges include a one-time application fee of $81, with an fee of $550 for each audit.
 (We offer a discount for producer groups with multiple sites/farms.)
 We may also need to charge additional fees for GMO testing, depending on the risk of supplements and livestock feeds you use, but will discuss this with you during the application process.

 If I raise livestock, do I need to be Certified Animal Welfare Approved by AGW?